 End of month finance review time.

 What’s happened on the finance and investment side of things?
 Redrow has done rather nicely but star performer has been JD sports, up neatly 15% over the last month.
 On the downside, Burberry recently announced a reduction in sales and so suffered a sudden fall in price but looks to be recovering a little.
 Rio Tinto seems to be on a bit of a downer, but it’s GlaxoSmithKline that’s going to be sold out of the portfolio.
-So on Tuesday (Monday being a bank holiday) Glaxo will go and coming in will be Persimmon (PSN).
+So on Tuesday (Monday being a bank holiday) Glaxo will go and be replaced with Persimmon (PSN).

 Overall the portfolio is up over 2% and is nicely outperforming the FTSE 100 index.
 It is generally targeting capital growth, any dividends will be seen as a bonus.

 As for setting up an income virtual portfolio I’m doing something a little non-standard.
 I’ve sorted out 10 high income type investment trusts (Brunner (BUT), City of London (CTY), F&C Capital and Income (FCI), JPMorgan Claverhouse(JCH), Merchants (MRCH), Murray Income (MUT), Schroder Income Growth (SCF), Scottish American (SCAM), Temple Bar (TMPL), Value & Income (VIN)), and have, in my simulation, bought £1,000 of each of them.